Matthew-D-Johnston/JS210-Fundamentals-of-JavaScript/lesson_5_objects/lesson_5_study_notes.md

    ###### My Solution

    * The 1st function is **not** a pure function because it has the side effect of writing something to the console.
-   * The 2nd functino is **not** a pure function because it does not return a value that is dependent on the arguments; it returns `undefined`.
+   * The 2nd function is **not** a pure function because it does not return a value that is dependent on the arguments; it returns `undefined`.
    * The 3rd function **is a pure function** because it has no side effects, returns a value that is dependent on the arguments given, and always returns the same value given the same arguments over its lifetime.
    * The 4th function is **not** a pure function because it has the side effect of accessing the system's random number generator.
    * The 5th function is **not** a pure function because its return value is not dependent on the arguments given.